-The active resistance against colonial powers and a shifting of power towards acquisition of our own political, economic, educational, cultural, psychic independence and power.
-This process occurs politically and also applies to personal and societal psychic, cultural, political, agricultural, and educational deconstruction of colonial oppression.
+The active resistance against colonial powers, and the shifting of power towards acquisition of our own political, economic, educational, cultural, and psychic independence and power.
+This process occurs politically while also applying to personal and societal psychic, cultural, political, agricultural, and educational deconstruction of colonial oppression.
 Decolonization specifically requires the repatriation of Indigenous land and life.
 (40)(41)(42)

-The unjust or prejudicial treatment of different categories of people or things, especially on the grounds of race, age, or sex (20)
+The unjust or prejudicial treatment of different categories of people or things, especially on the grounds of race, age, or gender identity.
+(19)

-The range of human differences, including but not limited to race, ethnicity, gender, gender identity, sexual orientation, age, social class, physical ability or attributes, religious or ethical values system, national origin, and political beliefs (4)
+The range of human differences, including but not limited to race, ethnicity, gender identity, sexual orientation, age, social class, physical ability or attributes, religious or ethical values system, national origin, and political beliefs.
+(4)

 Named for famed director Ava DuVernay this test measures a film’s diversity quotient.
 The criteria is as follows:

 (1) Are there two named characters of color?

 (3) Are they not romantically involved with one another?

 (4) Do they have any dialogue that isn’t comforting or supporting a white character?